Building your first Bot Powered Adaptive Card Extension with .NET

-Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections enables extending the Microsoft Viva Connections Dashboard using the Bot development model.
+Bot Powered Adaptive Card Extensions (ACEs) for Microsoft Viva Connections enable extending the Microsoft Viva Connections Dashboard using the Bot development model.

 Tip